zhenzhangca/Trading_Application_Shared/README.md

 .
 Create a java class named TradingApplication to configure Spring Boot, manually configure JdbcTemplate and Datasource.
 .
 Run the main method, app is successfully running like this:
 ![start](assets/start.png)
-After the app is running successfully in either terminal or IDEA, we will see the generated documentation rendered by Swagger UI on pointing your browser to http://localhost:8080/swagger-ui.html, like this:
+After the app is running successfully in either terminal or IDEA, we will see the generated documentation rendered by Swagger UI on pointing the browser to http://localhost:8080/swagger-ui.html, like this:
 ![swagger](assets/swagger.png)
 # REST API Usage
 ## Swagger